lucc/khard/doc/source/man/khard.conf.rst

   This section allows one to configure some general features about khard.
 The following keys are available in this section:

-  - *debug*: a boolean indication weather the logging level should be set to *debug* by default (same effect as the :option:`--debug` option on the command line)
+  - *debug*: a boolean indication whether the logging level should be set to *debug* by default (same effect as the :option:`--debug` option on the command line)
   - *default_action*: the default action/subcommand to use if the first non